SpecFlowOSS/SpecFlowWiki/Hooks.md

 If no order is specified, the default order of 1000 is used.
 It is not recommended to depend on this default value though.

-##Tag Filtering
+##Tag Scoping

-Most of the hooks support tag filtering.
+Most of the hooks support tag scoping.
 This means that they are executed only if the feature or the scenario has *at least one* of the tags specified in the tag filter (tags are combined with OR).
 You can specify the tag in the attribute or using [[Scoped Bindings]] (from v1.8).

 The following example starts Selenium for scenarios marked with the `@web` tag.